The Future of Copyright

 Summary of the Future of Copyright

-1. The Web has ignited the issue of copyright like never before in the history of publishing.
-It has become a minefield both for content creators and Web site publishers – the latter are running a higher risk.
+1. The web ignited the issue of copyright like never before in the history of publishing.
+It has become a minefield both for content creators and web publishers.

 2. Most U.S. court decisions are favoring existing copyright holders.
 Web publishers are being held liable for their actions, even in cases where third-parties are posting content to their sites.